surepy/jekyll-now/_posts/2020-10-10-My-ArchLinux-and-LineageOS-13-0-building-Experience.md

 ---
 layout: post
-title: (Draft) My ArchLinux and LineageOS 13.0 building Experience
+title: My ArchLinux and LineageOS 13.0 building Experience
 ---

 There are surprisingly less things I can do due these days due to COVID-19, social distancing and not wanting to play FPS games.